-Section 24 applies when the passing of ownership of movable property or the transfer of immovable property is deferred until the whole or a certain portion of the selling price is received by the taxpayer.
+Section 24 applies when the passing of ownership in respect of movable property or the transfer of immovable property is deferred until the whole or a certain portion of the selling price is received by the taxpayer.
 In these circumstances, "the whole of that amount" payable to the taxpayer under the agreement for the disposal of trading stock is deemed to be gross income in the hands of the taxpayer on the day on which the agreement is entered into.

-Section 24 is subject to section 24J.
-Accordingly, interest or similar finance charges are not included in the expression "the whole of that amount", as contained in section 24(1).
+Section 24 is subject to the provisions of section 24J.
+Accordingly, finance charges (interest) are not included in the expression "the whole of that amount", as contained in section 24(1).

-In CIR v Genn & Co (Pty) Ltd Schreiner JA stated the following in relation to the definition of "gross income":
+In CIR v Genn & Co (Pty) Lta3 Schreiner JA stated the following in relation to the definition of "gross income":